 Moneys in the funds of the Port Authority, except as otherwise described below with respect to investments controlled by the terms of a bond resolution or trust agreement or indenture, and to the extent in excess of current needs, may be invested in accordance with the Ohio Uniform Depository Act, Revised Code Sections 135.01-135.21 ("UDA").
-At December 31, 2006, the aggregate amount of moneys in the unrestricted general operating funds of the Port Authority was \$802,917, all of which constituted "active deposits," deposited in accordance with UDA.
-All of that money was, at December 31, 2006, deposited with one qualified banking institution.
-At December 31, 2006 and 2005, approximately \$100,000 of the Port Authority's deposits was covered by FDIC insurance.
-The remaining bank balances at December 31, 2006 and 2005 of approximately \$2,937,000 and \$895,000, respectively, were collateralized with securities by the pledging institution's trust department or agent, but not in the Port Authority's name.
-At no time during the two-year period ending December 31, 2006 did the Port Authority have any amounts for investment in the unrestricted general operating funds of the Port Authority not constituting active deposits.
+At December 31, 2007, the aggregate amount of moneys in the unrestricted general operating funds of the Port Authority was \$576,874, all of which constituted "active deposits," deposited in accordance with UDA.
+All of that money was, at December 31, 2007, deposited with one qualified banking institution.
+At December 31, 2007 and 2006, approximately \$100,000 of the Port Authority's deposits was covered by FDIC insurance.
+The remaining bank balances at December 31, 2007 and 2006 of approximately \$5,595,000 and \$2,937,000, respectively, were collateralized with securities by the pledging institution's trust department or agent, but not in the Port Authority's name.
+At no time during the two-year period ending December 31, 2007 did the Port Authority have any amounts for investment in the unrestricted general operating funds of the Port Authority active deposits.